Powerful Reasons To Exercise

 Study after study has shown that exercise promotes mental health and reduces symptoms of depression28,29.
 The antidepressant effect of regular physical exercise is comparable to the potent antidepressants.

-Severe, exhaustive exercise, inhibits gastric emptying, interferes with gastrointestinal absorption, and may cause hearburn and gastrointestinal bleeding.
+Severe, exhaustive exercise delays gastric emptying, interferes with gastrointestinal absorption, and may provoke heartburn and gastrointestinal bleeding.

 20 Gastrointestinal tract benefits

 Exercise is beneficial for persons suffering from cholelithiasis and constipation.
 Physical activity may reduce the risk of diverticulosis, gastrointestinal haemorrhage, and inflammatory bowel disease31.

 High-intensity exercise significantly reduces negative changes related to the menopausal transition30.

 - 1. Hillman CH, Belopolsky AV, Snook EM, Kramer AF, McAuley E. Physical activity and executive control: implications for increased cognitive health during older adulthood.
 Res Q Exerc Sport.
 2004 Jun;75(2):176-85.

 - 2. Colcombe S, Kramer AF.
 Fitness effects on the cognitive function of older adults.
 Psychol Sci.
 2003 Mar;14(2):125-30.
 PubMed